CSC207-UofT/course-project-the-frank-lloyd-bytes/progress_report.md

 How would it work when we add more merchants and facilities

 **What Has Worked Well For Our Design:**
+Successfully implemented the User class and it's subclasses.
+Constructed a basic program structrue that follows the Clean Architecture.
 The Use Case classes connect our controllers, so modifying the code in one controller won’t affect the other one.
-The controllers display the information stored in the entity classes for the user?
+The controllers display the information stored in the entity classes for the user.
 Our communication and teamwork within the team

 **What Each Group Member Has Been Working On (and future plans):**